 The Smart Cities Summit brings together leading decision makers from private sector, public sector and government looking to learn about how to implement new technologies in order to boost connectivity, productivity and liveabilitywithin our urban spaces

-The Smart Cities Summit is a conference that brings together cities, companies, and institutions seeking for the most relevant and innovative solutions regarding the Smart City sector.
-The event will showcase a diversity of innovative solutions and applications from the US, Asia and Europe in Smart City governance, public service, etc. You can experience the efficiency and convenience that Smart Society will bring to governments and citizens.
+The Summit brings together cities, companies, and institutions seeking for the most relevant and innovative solutions regarding the Smart City sector.
+It will showcase a diversity of innovative solutions and applications from the US, Asia and Europe in Smart City innovation, trends and some future gazing.